 At the same time, to support its ambition of becoming a global superpower, China has expanded efforts and resources to strengthen its 'discourse power' - the capability to communicate its story globally.
 To underpin this endeavour, it has developed a global propaganda apparatus, consisting of diplomatic missions, state and party-funded media with international coverage, local media, and proxies in the target countries.7 Research investigations have identified active use of social media to promote and amplify China's narratives, silence opponents and mobilise Chinese diaspora abroad.8 In the wake of the global COVID-19 pandemic, these efforts have been focused on defending Beijing's official narratives about the emergence of the virus.
 In addition to active engagement by Chinese officials and state media.
-Chinese actors have been behind inauthentic activity on social media to spread disinformation and amplify the content favourable to the CCP.9
+Chinese actors have been behind inauthentic activity on social media to spread disinformation and amplify the content favourable to the CCP9 between China and the Nordic-Baltic countries, this study represents the first attempt to apply a unified methodology to assess China's discursive power in the region and analyse it vis-à-vis the presence of other avenues of influence.

 China's growing assertiveness, including aggressive territorial expansion in the South China Sea, has become a first order concern both for the United States as well as the governments in Southeast Asia.
-10 China's influence strategy towards Europe has generally not been as assertive, rendering it more challenging to detect and measure.
+China's influence strategy towards Europe has generally not been as assertive, rendering it more challenging to detect and measure.